enasequence/read_docs/cli_02.md

 - MINGAPLENGTH: Minimum length of consecutive Ns to be considered a gap.
 - MOLECULETYPE: 'genomic DNA', 'genomic RNA' or 'viral cRNA'.

+Please see further below for validation rules affecting some of these fields.

 An example of an assembly info file: